ChainAgnostic/CAIPs/CAIPs/caip-10.md

 - Uniqueness between chains regardless if they are mainnet or testnet
 - Readibility using the prefix of a chainId to quickly identify before parsing the address
 - Restricted to constrained set of characters and length for parsing

+## Backwards Compatibility

+Previously CAIP-10 schema was defined by appending as suffix the CAIP-2 chainId delimited by the at sign (`@`)

 ## Test Cases